leandrocp/mdex/guides/compilation.md

 ### Pre-compilation

-Pre-compiled binaries are available for the following targets, so you don't need to have Rust installed to compile and use this library:
+MDEx uses the `:mdex_native` dependency for its Rust-backed Markdown parser, HTML sanitizer, and syntax highlighter.
+Precompiled binaries are available for these targets, so Rust is not required in the common case:

 - `aarch64-apple-darwin`
 - `aarch64-unknown-linux-gnu`